 4) Mushroom Harvest and Storage

-Start to monitor your blocks after 3 weeks by simply walking past your bed.
-Chestnut take anywhere from 3-6 weeks to fully recover and develop.
-Outdoor production is often determined by seasonal temperature changes and each bed may take slighty shorter or longer depending on planting date.
-Chestnut fruiting temperature ranges from 55-70°F. Harvest the entire cluster once the average cap size is that of a quarter (Figure 3).
+Start to monitor your blocks after 2 weeks by simply walking past your bed.
+Oyster varieties take anywhere from 2-6 weeks and Chestnut take anywhere from 3-6 weeks to fully recover and develop.
+Outdoor production is often determined by seasonal temperature changes and each bed may take slightly shorter or longer depending on planting date.

 Mushrooms need to be stored in the refrigerator until consumed or sold.
 A semi-breathable container such as a paper or cloth bag is ideal for reducing condensation and excessive wetness that will reduce the shelf life of your bounty.